Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He laughed, happy that she was able to relax, and decided to get back onto the subject of his scheme with Nofl.

-"Anyway... about this therapy I’m planning to have…"
+"Anyway... about this therapy I’m planning to have..."

 Ava’s smile faltered, but after a thoughtful second she gave him a hug.
-"I don’t want you to be in pain, and I know Jess would like it if you were more mobile…" she conceded.
-"I just… are you *sure* you trust Nofl?"
+"I don’t want you to be in pain, and I know Jess would like it if you were more mobile..." she conceded.
+"I just... are you *sure* you trust Nofl?"

 "I can predict him," Gabe promised.
 "And when it comes to his work... yeah.
 I do."